Python (programming language): Reference implementation

 CPython is the reference implementation of Python.
-This implementation is written in C, meeting the C11 standard since version 3.11.
+This implementation is written in C; meeting the C11 standard since version 3.11.
 Older versions use the C89 standard with several select C99 features, but third-party extensions are not limited to older C versions—e.g., they can be implemented using C11 or C++.
 CPython compiles Python programs into an intermediate bytecode, which is then executed by a virtual machine.
 CPython is distributed with a large standard library written in a combination of C and native Python.

 CPython is available for many platforms, including Windows and most modern Unix-like systems, including macOS (and Apple M1 Macs, since Python 3.9.1, using an experimental installer).
-Starting with Python 3.9, the Python installer intentionally fails to install on Windows 7 and 8; Windows XP was supported until Python 3.5, with unofficial support for VMS.
+Starting with Python 3.9, the Python installer intentionally fails to install on Windows 7 and 8; Windows XP was supported until Python 3.5.
+Old Python versions unofficially support VMS (mostly supporting) and OpenVMS x86-64 has Python 3.10 support.
 Platform portability was one of Python's earliest priorities.
 During development of Python 1 and 2, even OS/2 and Solaris were supported; since that time, support has been dropped for many platforms.

 All current Python versions (since 3.7) support only operating systems that feature multithreading, by now supporting not nearly as many operating systems (dropping many outdated) than in the past.